thosgood/this-weeks-finds/markdown/1-50/week21.md

 the projective plane in 3d space that only has curves of double points and a single triple point.
 This is known as "Boy's surface."
 A somewhat sneakier way immersions fail to be embeddings is by having "branch points."
-Think, for example, of the function sqrt(z) on the complex plane.
-This is a two-valued function, so its graph consists of two "sheets" which glom together in a funny way at z = 0, the branch point.
+Think, for example, of the function $\sqrt{z}$ on the complex plane.
+This is a two-valued function, so its graph consists of two "sheets" which glom together in a funny way at $z = 0$, the branch point.
 Carter also talks about another neat immersion of the projective plane in R\^3 that just has double points and a branch point - the "cross cap."
 Another immersion, the "Roman surface," has both triple